Curriculum- Required by Yoga Alliance:

 - Devotion – We are a group of people committed to Yoga as a great practice of science, spirituality, and art.

 - Skill – We continue our dedication to grow, learn and study.

 - Perseverance – Time is the key to evolution, we have dedicated our lives to this path.

 - Knowledge – Reading the ancient text and the newest information on the forefront of yoga, health, and healing.

-- Dedication – We dedicate our efforts to a higher principal and an awareness that we are all endowed with divine qualities, and we seek to emanate that divinity in our work
+- Dedication – We dedicate our efforts to a higher principal and an awareness that we are all endowed with divine qualities, and we seek to emanate integrity in our work.

-- Self Care – We are dedicated to caring for ourselves as we understand when caring for Self we are better able to support our students.
+- Self Care – We are dedicated to caring for ourselves, through Yoga, Mediation and Self Inquiry, when caring for Self we are better able to support our students.